Predicting Weather with a Pig Spleen

 Aha, I thought to myself.
 It’s not just Gus and Joe—it’s in many cultures, probably more than I’ll ever know.
 Those who believe in pig spleen weather prognosticating have seen it work, and that’s just the way it is.

-See other ways to predict weather from cutting open a persimmon fruit to reading the stripes of a woolly worm caterpillar!
+See other ways to predict the weather, from cutting open a persimmon fruit to reading the stripes of a woolly worm caterpillar!

 Of course, you can always rely on The Old Farmer’s Almanac weather predictions—traditionally 80% accurate!
 Pick up a copy of the latest Almanac today!